Prince Harry, Fearne Cotton and Lady Gaga are just a few of the celebrities who swear by the healing power of tapping.

 The therapy is available on the NHS as a treatment for post traumatic stress disorder.
 Lady Gaga was diagnosed with PTSD after being sexually assaulted at the age of 19, and experiencing chronic pain, for which she sought help through EMDR.
 Kate Garraway used it to support her when her husband Derek Draper was hospitalised with severe Covid complications and Prince Harry has spoken candidly about how tapping therapy helped process his trauma of losing his mother.

-Tapping is nothing new (in fact it's 5,000 years old) and EMDR isn’t the only therapy to use it.
-Other forms include EFT (emotional freedom technique) and its newest offshoot Rapid Tapping coined by coach Poppy Delbridge.
-Tapping is also part of traditional Chinese medicine, recently brought up-to-date by Katie Bindle, founder of the Hayo'u Method, who uses a bamboo tapping stick.
+Tapping is nothing new (in fact it's thousands of years old) and EMDR isn’t the only therapy to use it.
+Other forms include EFT (emotional freedom technique) and its newest offshoot Rapid Tapping was coined by coach and practitioner Poppy Delbridge, and in her new book Tapping In, £9.99, she argues you can use it as a tool to manifest the life you want.

 We asked practitioners to explain the differences and benefits of tapping therapy.

 Prince Harry's method of choice, EMDR was invented in 1987 by senior research fellow Dr Francine Shapiro at the Mental Research Institute in California.
 It is based on the idea that the mind can heal from trauma by using external stimulus (in this case, tapping) to allow the brain to process the traumatic event and help with healing.
 During a session, you’re asked to hold aspects of a memory in your mind while doing a physical repetitive action, such as tapping your chest.